 Snapchat might seem like a sign of the times for Millennials at first glance, but data shows that over 60% of users are actually Gen Zs (13-24 year olds).

-What might surprise you too is that in the second quarter of 2022, SnapChat reigned as the social media app with the highest daily open rate.
+What might surprise you too is that in the second quarter of 2022, SnapChat reigned as the social media app with the highest daily open rate, according to Statista.
 Approximately 34% of all active Snapchat users in the US engaged with the mobile app daily, compared to 31% for Facebook and 23% for TikTok.

 In early 2023, Snapchat reports that their advertising reach has grown exponentially over the three months leading up to the new year, reaching as high as 634.8 million users around the world.
 To put this in perspective, advertisers can now reach 78 million more audiences on Snapchat than the same time last year.